 Hershey’s Annual Hershey’s Kiss Raise

-Begin the New Year at the “Sweetest Place on Earth!®” The Hershey’s Kiss Raise has been ranked second by USA Today Travel for great places for a family-friendly New Year’s Eve.
-This well-known chocolate town pulls out all the stops for its New Year’s Eve celebration with live bands, great food and drinks, and loads of family-friendly activities.
+Begin the New Year at the “Sweetest Place on Earth!®” with Hershey’s Kiss Raise.
+Named by USA Today Travel as one of the great places for a family-friendly New Year’s Eve, the well-known chocolate town pulls out all the stops for its New Year’s Eve celebration with live bands, great food and drinks, and loads of family-friendly activities.
 Starting at 7:30, enjoy bubble wrap stomps and a dance party at the community hour in ChocolateTown Square.
-Then, at 11:59 p.m., a Hershey’s Kiss is raised amongst a sweet-toothed crowd, and downtown revelers will enjoy an immersive display that everyone will see – even if it’s foggy!
+Then, at 11:59 p.m., the Hershey’s Kiss is raised above the sweet-toothed crowd with downtown revelers enjoying an immersive laser and pyrotechnics display that everyone can see – even if it’s foggy!

 Pottsville’s Yuengling© Beer Bottle